tailor-platform/terraform-provider-tailor/docs/resources/workflow_job_function_execution_policy.md

 ### Required

 - `execution_policy_key` (String) The user-facing identifier the workflow job function passes to triggerJobFunction() as options.executionPolicyKey.
 Allowed characters are [a-z0-9_.-] (2-64 chars; must start and end with [a-z0-9]).
 Must be unique within the workspace.
+- `name` (String) The name of this execution policy.
+Allowed characters are [a-z0-9-] (3-63 chars; must start and end with [a-z0-9]).
+Must be unique within the workspace.
+The resource TRN embeds this value.
 - `workspace_id` (String) The ID of the workspace that this execution policy belongs to.

 ### Optional